nicolejkeeney/thesis-flood-impact-analysis-2025/README.md

 ## Issues and Support

-If you encounter any problems with the code, data, or documentation, please [open an issue](https://github.com/njkeeney/modis-event-damages/issues) on GitHub.
-When reporting an issue, please include:
+If you encounter any problems with the code, data, or documentation, please shoot me an email!

-- A clear description of the problem
-- Steps to reproduce the issue
-- Your environment details (OS, Python version, etc.)
-- Any relevant error messages or output

 ## License